-Tobacco Manufacturer
+Tobacco Manufacturers

-Companies which manufacture tobacco products.
+Companies which Directly manufacture tobacco products (including e-cigarettes and vaping products).

-· Controversial Weapons Producers: anti-personnel mines, cluster munitions, and nuclear weapons
+Controversial Weapons Producers: anti-personnel mines, cluster munitions, and nuclear weapons

-Companies that are involved, either Directly or Indirectly, in the production of the core weapon system, or components/services of the core weapon system that are considered tailor made and essential for the lethal use of the weapon.
+Companies that are involved, either Directly or Indirectly, in the production of the core weapon system, or components/services of the core weapon system that are considered tailor made and essential for the lethal use of anti-personnel mines, cluster munitions or nuclear weapons.